huynhmichelle/Documentation/index.md

 The objective of this documentation is to help you get started with using IntelliJ IDEA, an *integrated development environment (IDE)* provided by JetBrains.

 IntelliJ IDEA is an IDE for users to write *code* and develop software in the Java programming language.
+This IDE supports other languages too.
 IntelliJ IDEA has features that can assist users in their development experience.

 In this guide, there will be walkthroughs for setting up three useful features in IntelliJ IDEA: *version control*, the Checkstyle *plugin*, and *unit tests*.